Vehicle registration plates of British Columbia: BC Parks plates

 On November 28, 2016, British Columbia announced its new BC Parks Future Strategy.
 This included the issuance by the ICBC of special licence plates, with the proceeds going towards preserving BC Parks.
 The three new plates were unveiled by the ICBC on January 18, 2017, and went on sale January 29, 2017, through the Autoplan broker network.
 Each plate costs $50 for the initial purchase, of which $33 goes towards funding BC Parks; thereafter, there is an annual renewal fee of $40, all of which goes towards funding the parks system.
 In less than eight weeks since going on sale, it was reported that 10,000 BC Parks plates had been sold; this included all three designs.

-Military Plates
+Military plates

 Decals

 From 1970 until May 1, 2022, British Columbia required motorists to place a decal on the rear licence plate as proof of registration.

 Initially, all decals expired on February 28 of the following year.
 When monthly staggered registration commenced in 1979, longer decals were introduced displaying the month of expiration; all such decals initially expired at the end of the month displayed.
 Daily registration commenced in 1993, with an additional decal introduced displaying the number of the day on which the month decal expired.

 The decals were issued by the ICBC until the requirement was removed on May 1, 2022.
+Some decals may have been unofficially handed out by autoplan agents after May 2022.
 The following are the colour patterns used in the years from 1980 to 2022: